How to Sleep Better as You Grow Older?

 Specialists say people over 65 should get 7-8 hours of sleep each night.
 If you’re someone with sleep issues, you probably think that sounds unrealistic, but there are many simple things you can do to get better sleep.

 The duration of time you will need to spend sleeping differs from person to person.
 Adults should obtain 7 to 9 hours of sleep every night, according to experts.
 As a result, an average of 7 hours of sleep is sufficient for everyone.
 However, as you get older, if you see a decline in your normal sleeping hours to less than 5 hours, you are in a dangerous scenario.
+Nutrition plays a crucial role in brain health and is vital for managing Alzheimer’s disease, as a well-balanced diet can help support cognitive function and overall well-being in affected individuals.
 To increase your sleep, you will need to follow certain suggestions.

 Here are the 10 best ways to sleep better as you grow older: